mnot/hdrgrab/README.md

   > hdrgrab

-which will sniff on port 80 and dump headers into the current directory.
+which will sniff on port 80 and output to "grab.har".

+  > hdrgrab -o foo.har

+will output to the file "foo.har"

-  > hdrgrab 8000
+  > hdrgrab -p 8000

 will sniff on port 80.

 On some operating systems, you may need to specify the interface to listen on.
 For example:

-  > hdrgrab 8000 eth0
+  > hdrgrab -p 8000 -i eth0

 and in some cases, you may need permission to listen to the device, making the appropriate command line something like:

-  > sudo hdrgrab 8000 eth0
+  > sudo hdrgrab -p 8000 -i eth0 -o foo.har